 The Identity Services (IdS) Master Veteran Index (MVI) and Access Services (AcS) functionality, per the VA Chief Information Officer (CIO) Identity Management Policy Directive VAIQ #7338443 mandate issued by VA Information and Technology, requires all applications within VA to comply with the VA IAM requirements.
 Adhering to the mandate will help ensure that references to the identity of Veterans and their beneficiaries are reflected accurately, and that appropriate levels of security protecting the identities, information, and interests of the VA stakeholders are implemented.
 Overall, this improves the service rendered to the Veterans and their beneficiaries throughout the VA.
 The Identity and Access Management (IAM) Integrated Project Team (IPT) prioritized the Digital Veterans Platform (DVP) system for FY 2017.

-The purpose of this document is to provide the high-level design that the DVP team is required to implement in order to comply with the IdS requirements, in accordance with the IAM service request: SR-985.
+The purpose of this document is to provide the high-level design that the DVP team is required to implement in order to comply with the IdS requirements, in accordance with the IAM service requests: SR-985 and SR-3937.

 The target audience for this design document is detailed below.